-In this chapter, a set of approaches for assessment and prediction of plant growth dynamics at different stages using data-driven approach was presented.
+In this chapter, it was presented a set of approaches for assessment and prediction of plant growth dynamics at different stages (germination and vegetation) using data-driven approach.
 More specifically the following studies were conducted:

 • Implementation and evaluation of RNNs, in particular, LSTM for growth dynamics prediction.
 This approach was applied to an own dataset obtained on the developed artificial system equipped with CV and sensing systems.
 The proposed approach, being accurate, showed the high potential in industrial application due to easy end-to-end deployment and universality.